bowl of dark chocolate which is one of the foods to avoid when having insomnia

 For many things in life, habits are the key to success.

-That’s because when you eat and what you eat each day that can help make a difference with managing insomnia.
+That’s because WHEN you eat and WHAT you eat each day over the long term can help with managing insomnia.

 So, if you’re serious about foods to avoid when having insomnia, you need to look at your food habits.